dotnet/docs-maui/docs/user-interface/theming.md

 Any `VisualElement` objects that set properties with the `DynamicResource` markup extension will then apply the new theme values.
 This occurs because the `DynamicResource` markup extension maintains a link to dictionary keys.
 Therefore, when the values associated with keys are replaced, the changes are applied to the `VisualElement` objects.

-In the sample application, a theme is selected via a modal page that contains a `Picker`.
+In the sample application, a theme is selected via a modal page that contains a <xref:Microsoft.Maui.Controls.Picker>.
 The following code shows the `OnPickerSelectionChanged` method, which is executed when the selected theme changes:

 The following example shows removing the current theme and loading a new theme: